- Licensed Architect, 30+ years experience

 He has an unusual combination of traits: a good listener and fluid designer mixed with an intuitive grasp of engineering science and a curious fascination with spreadsheets (especially to track and predict costs).

 He consistently earns high marks from clients for translating their needs into simple, tranquil spaces that are beautifully efficient and overtly graceful.
-While modern design is his true love, his ability to design in any style reflects his passion for personalizing every space to the client.
+While modern design is his true love, his ability to design in any style reflects his passion for personalizing every space to the client and site.
 He also has extensive experience rehabilitating historic and other existing structures.

 He lives in Boulder with his wife, Christine Cowles, and two children.